 - the simple & powerful Black Clay mask from Fig & Yarrow or the soothing & exfoliating Charcoal Mask from Beautycounter (weekly), and

 - the Black Peppermint Tooth Powder from PLO…

 …has given me maximum cleansing power in the shortest amount of time.
 And that’s the name of the game these days.

-I use the Cleansing Bar twice a day to fight blackheads and my post-partum oily skin, and I add a charcoal mask once each week in the shower (because, if I'm honest, I'm only getting around to that once a week at best) to really dig deep.
+I have been using the Cleansing Bar twice a day to fight blackheads and my post-partum oily skin, and I add a charcoal mask once each week in the shower (because, if I’m honest, I’m only getting around to that once a week at best) to really dig deep.

 I use the Black Peppermint Tooth Powder a few times a week for its tooth-whitening power.
 (Because, coffee.
 All day.
 Mama needs it.)